How to Restart Your Wi-Fi Router

 Do you still have questions about restarting your router?
 We can help.

-You should aim to restart your router at least once a month.
-This gives it a chance to mend any issues, take a breather, and fix certain internet connection problems.
+Restart your router at least once a month.
+This allows it to mend issues, take a breather, and fix internet connection problems.

 Also, if your internet is moseying along at a snail's pace, go ahead and restart your router even if it hasn't been a month yet.

-It's recommended that you check for router firmware updates every three to four years.
-Some router companies may also send an email or other alert if they have a critical firmware update waiting for you.
+Manufacturers recommend checking for router firmware updates every three to four years.
+Some router companies may also contact you if they have a critical firmware update.

-If your router seems to be slowing down your internet, it's worth checking to see if there's a firmware update on the official manufacturer's site.
+If your router seems to slow down your internet, it's worth checking for a firmware update on the official manufacturer's site.

 Internet company reps love to tell you to "power cycle" your modem, but what the heck does that mean?
 Basically, power cycling your router and modem is unplugging your equipment from the wall, letting it rest for a few minutes, and then plugging everything back in.